 Steps to pay TDS online for property transactions

-Log in to the income tax website: Visit the official portal and access the TDS section.
+Step 1: Log in to the income tax portal

 Common mistakes to avoid when filing income tax on property sales

-Failing to calculate the correct holding period and categorising the gain incorrectly.
+Failing to calculate the correct holding period and categorising the gain incorrectly can lead to errors in reporting capital gain tax on property.

-Not applying for exemptions or deductions available under sections like 54, 54F, and 54EC.
+Not applying for exemptions or deductions available under sections like 54, 54F, and 54EC, which help reduce tax liability.

-Missing the deadline for reinvesting the proceeds in a new property or bonds.
+Missing the deadline for reinvesting the proceeds in a new property or specified bonds, resulting in losing potential exemptions.

-Incorrectly calculating the indexed cost of acquisition for long-term capital gains.
+Incorrectly calculating the indexed cost of acquisition for long-term capital gains, which may increase the taxable amount unnecessarily.

 How to save on taxes when selling property?